 By third grade, children from low-income households in New Hampshire have already fallen behind their better-off peers in math and reading.
 And they risk staying behind.

 But solutions are at hand, with proven strategies that change that trajectory for kids.

 Community investment during the early childhood years translates to school readiness, success in high school, higher levels of educational attainment, economic security, productivity and civic engagement — and savings in everything from special education costs to rehabilitation programs and prison costs.

 Every dollar invested in early childhood development nets an average $7 return in productivity and saved societal costs — from savings in costly interventions later to gains in future productivity.
 Studies have shown that when disadvantaged children have increased quality early learning experiences, their earnings in adulthood are boosted by 25 percent.

 Investing in our kids is an economic imperative.
 Kids who are supported by their communities today become adults who will contribute to those communities tomorrow.
-Like that baby in the North Country, all of our kids deserve the kind of early start that will help them thrive.
+Like that baby in Lancaster, all of our kids deserve the early start that will help them thrive.

 We're here to help

 To learn more about ways to help New Hampshire's kids thrive, contact:

 - Christina Lachance, M.Ed.